michael100824/MIE1624/README.md

 # MIE1624
-This is the repository for assignment/homework of University of Toronto course MIE1624 Introduction to Data Science.
+This is the repository for assignment/homework of University of Toronto course  MIE 1624HS: Introduction to Data Science and Analytics.